How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 Use this when your PDFs are still on your computer.
 Drive Explorer Pro uploads them to Google Drive and adds their links to Google Sheets in a few clicks.

-1. Click Change under Default Google Drive Folder and select the destination folder.
+1. In the sidebar, click Change under Default Google Drive Folder and select the folder where you want the uploaded PDFs saved.

 2. Go to the Upload Files tab.